Yelp/pyramid_swagger/docs/configuration.rst

         # Default: False
         pyramid_swagger.use_models = false

-        # Set value for parameter defined in swagger schema to None if value was not provided.
+        # Set value for property defined in swagger schema to None if value was not provided.
-        # Skip parameter if value is missed and include_missing_properties is False.
+        # Skip property if value is missed and include_missing_properties is False.
         # Default: True
         pyramid_swagger.include_missing_properties = true